 The first CIAO system has been successfully installed at the Paranal in February/March 2016.

 After a 15 day period of assembly, integration and internal alignment in the integration hall the instrument had been transported to the Coude Room of UT1 on 2nd March 2016.
-The transport and the installation can be seen in this time laps video.
-After another 8 days the system was fully functional and aligned with respect to the Star Separator System.
+The transport and the installation can be seen in this time laps video After another 8 days the system was fully functional and aligned with respect to the Star Separator System.
 A small photo-story on the Assembly and Integration activities can be found here.
 After system optimisation and verification, the first on-sky performance testing will be done in early April 2016.
-The second CIAO system will be installed at Paranal in April/May 2016.
-With two wavefront sensors in place, the first interferometric tests with the BCI can be done.
-CIAO system 3 and 4 will be installed and commissioned in one long run from mid August till early October 2016 at Paranal including commissioning with the Beam Combiner Instrument.
+The second CIAO system has been installed at Paranal in April/May 2016.
+With two wavefront sensors in place, the first interferometric tests with the BCI could be done.
+CIAO system 3 and 4 have been installed and commissioned in one long run from mid August till early October 2016 at Paranal including commissioning with the Beam Combiner Instrument.

 Since then, many observations have been done with GRAVITY leading to a large number of excellent publications.
 In December 2020, ESO has granted PAC to Gravity, this means the instrument is now officially accepted and maintained by ESO.